-Our approach to housing allows students to begin college in traditional housing and gradually move to more independent living each year.
-Doyle Hall and Clare Hall are designated for traditional, first-year students, however, Clare Hall is a mixed community of first-year students through graduating seniors.
-Drew and University Halls are intended for more upper-class students.
-On-campus houses and apartments are available to students over 21 years of age.
-Houses and apartments are usually an option later in your college career if you meet the age, GPA, and other requirements.
+Our approach to housing allows students to begin college in traditional residence halls and graduate move to move independent living each year.
+Doyle Hall and Caito-Wagner Hall are designed for traditional, first-year students.
+Clare Hall is mostly sophomores, plus some juniors and seniors.
+Drew Hall and University Hall are mostly juniors and seniors, with some sophomores.
+On-campus houses are available to returning students over 21 years of age.
+Houses are meant for students in their last or second to last year of college if you meet the age, GPA, and other requirements.

-Doyle Hall has traditional double rooms that house two students with a community bathroom for a floor or wing of approximately 25 students.
-Clare Hall has a similar set-up for the third floor and the second floor has suites, which are two double rooms with a shared bathroom in between.
-Drew Hall is a suite with two bedrooms for two students each, a shared bathroom, and a common living room for the suite.
+Doyle Hall and Caito-Wagner Hall have traditional double rooms that house two students with one community bathroom on each floor or wing.
+Clare Hall has a similar set-up for the third floor, and the second floor has suites where two double rooms are attached by a shared bathroom.
+Drew Hall is suite-style; each suite in Drew Hall has two double rooms, a bathroom, and a small living room.
 University Hall is suite-style with two double rooms sharing a bathroom.